vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 Each automated simulation will be listed in the **Simulations tab** with a naming convention like:
 `AutomatedSimulation_PayloadName [Technique]_date`

+#### Individual Simulation - Schedule Selection:
+Each individual simulation can be configured to start at a different time.
+You can either create a new simulation each month or set up all 12 simulations at once, using varying dates and times to maintain user engagement and reduce predictability.

 #### Simulation schedule comparison